What is familial malignant melanoma?

 Cancer begins when normal cells begin to change and grow uncontrollably forming a lesion called a tumor.
 A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).

-Familial malignant melanoma is a term usually referring to families in which two or more first-degree relatives (parent, sibling, or child) have a type of skin cancer called melanoma.
+Familial malignant melanoma is a term usually referring to families in which two or more first-degree relatives (parent, sibling, and/or child) have a type of skin cancer called melanoma.
 Overall, about 8% of people newly diagnosed with melanoma have a first-degree relative with melanoma.
-A much smaller percentage, about 1%, have three or more close relatives with melanoma.
+A much smaller percentage, about 1% to 2%, has two or more close relatives with melanoma.

 Dysplastic nevi are large, flat, irregular, asymmetric, variably pigmented moles.
 They occur primarily on sun-exposed skin, but they also occur in areas that are not exposed to the sun.
 Individuals in melanoma-prone families frequently have these moles.
 The moles must be monitored very carefully for any change in size, shape, and color to watch for cancer.
 In the United States, the average age when melanoma is diagnosed in people with familial melanoma is in the 30s; the average age when melanoma is diagnosed in the general population is in the 50s.